anthonybchung/rails_toolbox/README.md

 I will create a form that will pass the geo position to the controller and the controller will return the suburb I am in using ***Geocoder***
 Used flase[:suburb] to pass variable between actions.

-# Trip

-After making the geolocation work, we will now create a feature that will automatically request the current trip's position and send it back to the database(backend).
+# Trip: Learner driver's log book

+A learner driver needs to log their driving time, car's odometer before and after a drive, and the suburbs they travel through.
+This ***Trip*** feature will assist me in logging all the required data.

 ## Process.

-- Every 5 mins stimulus will ask the geolocation API for geolocation and send it to the controller.
+- Every 2 mins stimulus will ask the geolocation API for geolocation and send it to the controller.
 - The controller will use the geolocation to find the suburb.
 - If the suburb is not the same.
-Then it will store is in the database.
+Then it will store the name of the suburb and its postcode.
+- To keep data storage at a minium, only 3 trips are allowed to be kept on the database.

 ## Model: Trip